3.3.Graphical user interface

 If you have to use a proxy server, you can make the corresponding settings

-in the menu " Settings→ Proxy Server ". - Visit Homepage
+" Settings Proxy Server ".

 Starts the default internet browser and displays the R2EdiViewer homepage.